dareid/chakram/README.md

 New assertions can be easily added to Chakram.
 The [plugin tests](https://github.com/dareid/chakram/blob/master/test/plugins.js) demonstrate how properties and methods can be added.
 Further information is available in [Chai's plugin documentation](http://chaijs.com/guide/plugins/).

 ## Contributing
 Issues, pull requests and questions are welcomed.
-If required, assistance can be found in the project's [gitter chat room](https://gitter.im/dareid/chakram).

 ### Pull Requests